 Balance is also key here, and it’s unhealthy to force and punish yourself.
 If you eat clean the majority of the time, it’s totally ok to treat yourself.
 I personally enjoy pizza or cake from time to time 🙂

-8. If you choose to consume meat, make sure it is sustainably raised and grass fed.
+8. If you choose to consume meat, make sure it is sustainably pasture raised and grass fed high quality meat.

 9. Eat dinner early enough so that your body isn’t using energy to digest food overnight, ideally between 5-7 pm (4-hour window until bedtime).
 Sleeping while your body is still digesting inhibits the repair process.